MeterianHQ/meterian-github-action/README.md

 **Optional** The Open Source Software flag.
 When set to `true` a project is scanned as Open Source Software and will not require authentication.

+#### `autofix_security`

+**Optional** The strategy to use to update vulnerable dependencies.
+When provided, vulnerable dependencies versions in the project manifest file(s) will be automatically updated according to the given strategy.
+Find more on the available strategies in [the dedicated workflow section](#Autofix-workflow).

+#### `autofix_stability`

+**Optional** The strategy to use to update outdated dependencies.
+When provided, outdated dependencies versions in the project manifest file(s) will be automatically updated according to the given strategy.
+Find more on the available strategies in [the dedicated workflow section](#Autofix-workflow).

+#### `autofix_with_pr`

+**Optional** The flag to instruct the action on whether a pull request should be opened as a result of the autofix.
+When set to `true` a pull request containing the changes applied by the autofix will be opened.

+#### `autofix_with_issue`

+**Optional** The flag to instruct the action on whether an issue should be opened as a result of the autofix.
+When set to `true` an issue will be opened to display unsolved problems within your repository.

+#### `autofix_with_report`

+**Optional** The flag to instruct the action on whether a pull request also including a PDF report should be opened as a result of the autofix.

 ### General example workflow

 If you don't have an existing [**workflow**](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) within your repository, you can hit the ground running by using the following snippet